EatZeBaby/dbsql-workshop/user.md

 ### Step 3a: Chatting with Genie

 1. Click on "explain the dataset"
 2. Genie quickly responds.
-Now ask "Which airlines are delayed the most?
-Give me the top 5 by average delay"
+Now ask "Which zones have the most trip in september?
+Give me the top 3 by average nb of trips"
-3. Genie gives you an appropriate answer but the unique carrier does not tell us much about the airline name
+3. Genie should give you an appropriate answer
 4. You can click "show generated code" to see the underlying SQL code that Genie leveraged to create a response.
 You can optionally edit it directly if you are a SQL expert and understand the code.
-5. For this lab we can show the magic of Genie by just asking it to "Now join this up with the lookup code table to give me the actual airline name"
-6. Perfect!
-We can add this as an instruction so that in the future, if other users ask a similar question, Genie will remember and leverage the SQL code.
-7. Open instructions tab and see the example queries section with our newly added query
+5. Open instructions tab and see the example queries section with where you can add sample queries for Genie to reuse.
 7. Genie can even create quick visualizations for you to better understand your insights.
-Let's ask genie: "Now graph this as a bar chart sorted most to least delayed"
+Let's ask genie: "Now graph this as a bar chart sorted most to least trips"

 ### Step 4: Share Genie
 Now that your Genie space has been created and you have tested it by chatting and teaching Genie, it is now time to share Genie with the rest of your team